adrien2p/nestjs-sequelize-jwt/README.md

 ### What is provided to start

-- `User (Model)` Wwich provide you an example to use Sequelize definition
+- `User (Model)` Which provide you an example to use Sequelize definition
 - `UsersController` which provide you a full CRUD on the user instance model
 - `AuthController` which provide a way to authenticate a user
 - `AuthMiddleware` Which verify the token provided in the Authorization header of each request
 - `AuthService` Which implement JWT sign method to be used easily for the login
-- `DispatchError` which provide a way to set the header before the response is send (DispatchError filter) that catch MessageCodeError (which is a custom one, you can find it in ./lib/error), ValidationError (Sequelize validation), HttpException, Error.
+- `DispatchError` which provide a way to set the header before the response is send (`DispatchError filter`) that catch MessageCodeError (which is a custom one, you can find it in `./lib/error`), ValidationError (Sequelize validation), HttpException, Error.

 And of course the `migrations` folder with an example